Information about rotavirus disease, vaccines and recommendations for vaccination from the Australian Immunisation Handbook

 - before 13 weeks of age for RotaTeq

-If an infant receives the 1st dose of rotavirus vaccine after this age, they can receive the remaining vaccine doses as per the schedule.
+If an infant inadvertently receives the 1st dose of rotavirus vaccine after this age, they can receive the remaining vaccine doses as per the schedule if they did not have intussusception after the first dose.
 Maintain the minimum interval between doses within the recommended age limits for later doses.

 The timing of the 1st dose should not affect the safety and efficacy of the 2nd and 3rd doses.1